emqx/emqx-docs/en_US/modules/mqtt_subscriber.md

 :::
 If the MQTT server supports shared subscription, then we should use it.
-This is because all the emqx nodes in the cluster subscribe to the same topic, if the shared subscription is not used, each node will receive the same message, resulting in duplicate messages.
+This is because all the EMQX nodes in the cluster subscribe to the same topic, if the shared subscription is not used, each node will receive the same message, resulting in duplicate messages.
 :::